Aurinia Pharmaceuticals Inc. (NASDAQ:AUPH) Expected to Announce Earnings of -$0.35 Per Share

-Wall Street brokerages expect Aurinia Pharmaceuticals Inc. (NASDAQ:AUPH) (TSE:AUP) to report earnings per share (EPS) of ($0.35) for the current quarter, according to Zacks.
-Five analysts have made estimates for Aurinia Pharmaceuticals’ earnings, with estimates ranging from ($0.37) to ($0.30).
-Aurinia Pharmaceuticals reported earnings of ($0.26) per share during the same quarter last year, which would suggest a negative year over year growth rate of 34.6%.
-The firm is scheduled to announce its next earnings results after the market closes on Thursday, August 5th.
+Wall Street brokerages expect Aurinia Pharmaceuticals Inc. (NASDAQ:AUPH) (TSE:AUP) to announce earnings of ($0.35) per share for the current quarter, according to Zacks.
+Five analysts have made estimates for Aurinia Pharmaceuticals’ earnings.
+The lowest EPS estimate is ($0.37) and the highest is ($0.30).
+Aurinia Pharmaceuticals reported earnings of ($0.26) per share during the same quarter last year, which suggests a negative year-over-year growth rate of 34.6%.
+The firm is expected to report its next earnings report after the market closes on Thursday, August 5th.

-On average, analysts expect that Aurinia Pharmaceuticals will report full year earnings of ($1.23) per share for the current fiscal year, with EPS estimates ranging from ($1.46) to ($1.02).
-For the next financial year, analysts expect that the firm will report earnings of ($0.36) per share, with EPS estimates ranging from ($0.85) to ($0.02).
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of sell-side analysts that follow Aurinia Pharmaceuticals.
+On average, analysts expect that Aurinia Pharmaceuticals will report full-year earnings of ($1.23) per share for the current financial year, with EPS estimates ranging from ($1.46) to ($1.02).
+For the next financial year, analysts expect that the company will post earnings of ($0.36) per share, with EPS estimates ranging from ($0.85) to ($0.02).
+Zacks’ EPS calculations are an average based on a survey of sell-side research firms that cover Aurinia Pharmaceuticals.

-In other news, Director Jill Leversage bought 2,500 shares of Aurinia Pharmaceuticals stock in a transaction that occurred on Tuesday, May 11th.
-The stock was purchased at an average cost of $10.96 per share, with a total value of $27,400.00.
-Following the completion of the transaction, the director now directly owns 3,700 shares in the company, valued at $40,552.
-The purchase was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, VP Matthew Maxwell Donley bought 9,900 shares of Aurinia Pharmaceuticals stock in a transaction that occurred on Tuesday, May 11th.
-The stock was purchased at an average cost of $10.07 per share, with a total value of $99,693.00.
-Following the completion of the transaction, the vice president now owns 9,900 shares of the company’s stock, valued at $99,693.
+In related news, CEO Peter Greenleaf acquired 5,125 shares of Aurinia Pharmaceuticals stock in a transaction dated Tuesday, May 11th.
+The stock was purchased at an average cost of $10.71 per share, for a total transaction of $54,888.75.
+Following the purchase, the chief executive officer now directly owns 10,461 shares of the company’s stock, valued at approximately $112,037.31.
+The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, VP Matthew Maxwell Donley purchased 9,900 shares of the business’s stock in a transaction on Tuesday, May 11th.
+The stock was acquired at an average price of $10.07 per share, with a total value of $99,693.00.
+Following the purchase, the vice president now directly owns 9,900 shares in the company, valued at approximately $99,693.
 The disclosure for this purchase can be found here.
-Insiders bought 18,525 shares of company stock valued at $191,722 over the last three months.
-3.10% of the stock is owned by company insiders.
+Insiders bought a total of 18,525 shares of company stock valued at $191,722 over the last 90 days.
+3.10% of the stock is currently owned by company insiders.

-Hedge funds have recently modified their holdings of the stock.
-Valeo Financial Advisors LLC bought a new position in Aurinia Pharmaceuticals in the first quarter worth $29,000.
-Sowell Financial Services LLC raised its stake in Aurinia Pharmaceuticals by 72.6% during the first quarter.
-Sowell Financial Services LLC now owns 2,512 shares of the biotechnology company’s stock worth $31,000 after acquiring an additional 1,057 shares in the last quarter.
-Private Capital Group LLC acquired a new position in Aurinia Pharmaceuticals during the first quarter worth $34,000.
-Northern Oak Wealth Management Inc. acquired a new position in Aurinia Pharmaceuticals during the first quarter worth $39,000.
-Finally, Lazard Asset Management LLC acquired a new position in Aurinia Pharmaceuticals during the first quarter worth $45,000.
-40.69% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently modified their holdings of the business.
+Accel Wealth Management increased its stake in Aurinia Pharmaceuticals by 309.3% in the 2nd quarter.
+Accel Wealth Management now owns 1,985 shares of the biotechnology company’s stock worth $26,000 after buying an additional 1,500 shares in the last quarter.
+Valeo Financial Advisors LLC purchased a new stake in Aurinia Pharmaceuticals in the 1st quarter worth $29,000.
+Sowell Financial Services LLC increased its stake in Aurinia Pharmaceuticals by 72.6% in the 1st quarter.
+Sowell Financial Services LLC now owns 2,512 shares of the biotechnology company’s stock worth $31,000 after buying an additional 1,057 shares in the last quarter.
+Private Capital Group LLC purchased a new stake in Aurinia Pharmaceuticals in the 1st quarter worth $34,000.
+Finally, Northern Oak Wealth Management Inc. purchased a new position in shares of Aurinia Pharmaceuticals during the first quarter valued at about $39,000.
+Institutional investors and hedge funds own 40.69% of the company’s stock.

 Aurinia Pharmaceuticals Inc, a biopharmaceutical company, develops and commercializes therapies to treat various diseases with unmet medical need in Japan and China.
 The company offers LUPKYNIS for the treatment of adult patients with active lupus nephritis.
 It has a collaboration and license agreement with Otsuka Pharmaceutical Co, Ltd.